 Considered the hub of arts and culture, the neighborhood of SoMa boasts over a dozen museums.
 Including the San Francisco Museum of Modern Art, Contemporary Jewish Museum, Cartoon Art Museum, and Museum of the African Diaspora.

-SoMa is one of the best neighborhood in San Francisco for public transport.
+SoMa is one of the best neighborhoods in San Francisco for public transport.
 The underground BART stations run along Market, making it possible to connect to Berkeley, Oakland, and other East Bay cities.
 BART can also take you to both the San Francisco and Oakland International Airports.
 Finally, taking the classic streetcars can transport you to Fisherman’s Wharf and the Castro District.

 For many SoMa residents, they enjoy the numerous days of sunshine, and the many nightlife options available to them.
 There are speakeasy cocktail lounges, comedy clubs, jazz clubs, concert halls, gay bars, piano bars, wine bars, and taprooms.